 - Works published or created prior to an author's affiliation with CapU may be retroactively deposited as long as the authors are currently affiliated with CapU and meet all submission requirements.

 - Works published or created by authors who are no longer affiliated with CapU may be retroactively deposited as long as the work was published or created by authors while affiliated with CapU and meets all other submission requirements.

-- Depositors must accept the terms of the Capilano University Institutional Repository Non-Exclusive License [link to separate page].
+- Depositors must accept the terms of the Capilano University Institutional Repository Non-Exclusive License: use the Faculty Form or the Student Form.

-- Depositors who hold the copyright in their own work may choose to assign a broader Creative Commons licence which permits additional types of re-use.
+- Depositors who hold the copyright on their own work may choose to assign a broader Creative Commons licence which permits additional types of re-use.

 - Student works must be approved by a sponsoring faculty member, department, or officer of a duly-formed student research group, prior to submission.

 The CapU Library reserves the right to deny materials not within the scope of the guidelines.

 The collections administrators do not evaluate the content of submissions.
 Items are reviewed only for: